mysociety/alaveteli/docs/installing/manual_install.md

 The server should have told you the URL to access in your browser to see the site in action.

-Next we'll actually create a systemd service to run the application, so stop any puma processes you've started here.
+Next we'll actually create a systemd service to run the application (generated from `config/puma.service.example` in the cron jobs and daemons step below), so stop any puma processes you've started here.

 ## Cron jobs and Daemons